-28. What are the minimum investor qualification requirements?
+31. What are the minimum investor qualification requirements?

+Investor qualification requirements vary by the type of the vehicle involved.
 If the interests in investment trusts or investment corporations are marketed by way of private placement to QIIs, solicitation may be made only to QIIs, and only QIIs will be qualified investors.
-For a CIS, investor qualifications will be limited if the manager relies on an exemption from the registration requirements as noted in 2.1 and 4.1.
+For a CIS, investor qualifications will be limited if the manager relies on an exemption from the registration requirements as noted in 12 and 27.

-29. Are there additional restrictions on marketing to government entities or pensions?
+32. Are there additional restrictions on marketing to government entities or pensions?